meatware/custom_bashrc/README.md

 There are probably better frameworks with more options.
 However, I need a prompt that I fully understand and can easily port to multiple machines for DevOps.
 Thus, this is the best config that works for me.
 By limiting options and adding to this repo gradually, I get to understand bash and the features incrementally.
 If you spot any improvements, feel free to submit a pull request!

+Repo is designed to work with a blackground.
+Yopur mileage will vary with anything else!

 ## Installation

 ### Clone repo, activate via symlink and backup your pre-existing .bashrc